Notice updated on 01 June 2026

 Important Clarification for Authors

 Reference to the ongoing inquiry on quality parameters of the published content and corrective measures being undertaken by the journal, regular publishing operations have been resumed since 20 May 2025.
-This resumption is based on confidence of the editorial board in its corrective actions and strengthened quality checks as advised by the Inquire team in their final report.
-However, it must be noted that articles published during this period of internal inquiry and 'on-hold' status of the journal in Web of Science (WoS) shall not be indexed readily by WoS.
-They will only be indexed if and when WoS removes 'on-hold' and reinstate complete indexing status of the journal (without putting any embargo period).
+This resumption is based on confidence of the editorial board in its corrective actions and strengthened quality checks as advised by the Inquiry team in their final report.
+However, it must be noted that articles published during this period of internal inquiry and ‘on-hold’ status of the journal in Web of Science (WoS) shall not be indexed readily by WoS.
+They will only be indexed if and when WoS removes ‘on-hold’ and reinstate complete indexing status of the journal (without putting any embargo period).
 For more information on the relevant policy of WoS, please click here.

 It remains the authors’ prerogative to pause or delay the publication of their respective manuscript(s), or to initiate the withdrawal process by contacting us through their portal on https://submission.als-journal.com/.